jkilmartin/Star-Wars-Reborn/CONTRIBUTING.md

 ```

 #### Self-closing components
-Components with no content should be self-closing in single-file components and string templates, but never in DOM templates.
+Components with no content should be self-closing in single-file components and string templates but never in DOM templates.
 Components that self-close communicate that they not only have no content, but are meant to have no content.
 It is akin to the difference between a blank page in a book and one labeled “This page intentionally left blank.”
 The code is also cleaner without the unnecessary closing tag.

 ###### Bad